YashYash/lane-dection/writeup_template.md

   to create a path of a lane that is not just straight.

 ### 3. Suggest possible improvements to your pipeline

 1. Handling curved lanes
 2. Being able to filter out shadows
 3. Have the image mask be dynamic.
 If the car goes over a bump, the car should use a sensor (ex. gyro) to recalibrate, by adjusting the mask polygon to always stay focused on the road
 4. Right now the solution only works for a front facing camera.
-It would be ideal to create an algorith that takes the position, rotation and focal length as inputs.
-And then dynamically adjusts the mask polygon to detech lanes
+It would be ideal to create an algorithm that takes the position, rotation and focal length as inputs.
+And then dynamically adjusts the mask polygon to detech lanes.